WCCWCC/test_all/wifi_coexist.md

-# 1. Introduction
+# Introduction
-## 1.1 Demo Function

-1. This is a demo that wifi and bluetooth coexist.You can use the wifi function while operating Bluetooth.
+This demo demonstrates the Wi-Fi and Bluetooth (BLE/BR/EDR) coexistence feature of ESP32.
+Simply put, users can use the Wi-Fi function while operating Bluetooth.
+In this demo,

-2. wifi function in this demo: Testing the transfer rate of wifi by `iperf`.
-3. bluetooth function in this demo:The function of Bluetooth is the function of `ble_mesh_fast_prov_server`.
+* The Wi-Fi function is demonstrated by measuring its transfer rate, using the `iperf` protocol;
+* The Bluetooth function is demonstrated by the fast provisioning function.
+Details can be seen in `ble_mesh_fast_prov_server`（增加链接）.

+(( > Note:

-Noet:In this demo,you call wifi API and bluetooth API.such as `wifi_get_local_ip` and `esp_ble_mesh_provisioner_add_unprov_dev`.
+In this demo, you call wifi API and bluetooth API.such as `wifi_get_local_ip` and `esp_ble_mesh_provisioner_add_unprov_dev`.))

-# 2. How to use this demo
-You need to download the project(`ble_mesh_wifi_coexist`) code to board.
-Enter the following command by connecting to the borad terminal：
+# What You Need

+Download and flash the `ble_mesh_wifi_coexist` project to your ESP32 development board and then use the following commands to get started with this demo.

-1. run `sta ssid password` in board terminal.
+1. Connect your development board to the Wi-Fi network by entering the `sta ssid password` command in your serial port tool.
-If you connect to the wifi named `tset_wifi` and the wifi password `12345678`.You should enter the command `sta tset_wifi 12345678`
+	- For example, you should enter `sta tset_wifi 12345678` if you want to connect your board to a network with a SSID of `tset_wifi` and a password of `12345678`.

-2. run `iperf -s -i 3 -t 1000` in board terminal.
+2. Start a TCP server by entering the `iperf -s -i 3 -t 1000` command in your serial port tool, which prints the current transfer rate of the Wi-Fi network the board connects to.
-This command starts a tcp server to test the transfer rate of wifi.

-3. run `iperf -c 192.168.10.42 -i 3 -t 60` in PC terminal.
+3. Start a TCP client by entering the `iperf -c board_IP_address -i 3 -t 60` command in your PC terminal.

-4. You can use Bluetooth at the same time.Control node light switch.

-The log:
+	- For example, you should enter `iperf -c 192.168.10.42 -i 3 -t 60`, if the IP address of your board is 192.168.10.42.

+Then, a log will be printed:

 ```c
 esp32> iperf -s -i 3 -t 1000
 I (31091) iperf: mode=tcp-server sip=192.168.43.239:5001, dip=0.0.0.0:5001, interval=3, time=1000